By Mike Naylor

 Meals and snacks consumed prior to intense training to fuel your workout should prepare you for activity, leaving you neither hungry nor uncomfortably full.
 For optimal performance, you should consume a meal sufficient in fluid to maintain hydration, low in fiber to minimize gastrointestinal distress, high in carbs to maximize glycogen stores, and containing moderate protein.

 The size and timing of meals prior to training are interrelated.
 Smaller meals can be consumed nearer to the time of training (1-2 hours before), whilst larger meals can be consumed if adequate time is allowed prior to training.

 Studies have suggested that consuming 100g to 300g of carbs around three hours before exercise can improve performance.
 During the hour before training, a small snack may be of benefit to replenish energy stores and reduce hunger.

-For most training sessions, there is little need to consume food during training if your nutrition has been sufficient leading into the session.
+For most training sessions, there is little need to consume food during training to fuel your workout if your nutrition has been sufficient leading into the session.
 It’s often as simple as just as drinking water to support hydration.
 Anywhere between 250 ml to 1 liter per hour should suffice, depending on the environment and an individual’s sweat rates.

 During intense training sessions there’s sometimes a need to top up energy availability by consuming a carbohydrate solution like an isotonic sports drink or carbohydrate gel.
 It may also be useful during particularly sweaty sessions, especially in hot and/or humid environments, to consume some sodium and potentially other minerals to replace what’s lost through sweat.